davidpaps/b_and_breakfast/README.md

 # B and Breakfast

 This was the first of my group projects at Makers.
 The time frame was 5 days to complete, and the brief was to build a clone of AirBnb.
-Here is a list of the [*user stories*](userstories.md)!
+Here is a list of the [*user stories*](userstories.md) we had as a brief for the project.

-This is a single page web app built in Javascript, Ruby, Sinatra, PostgreSQL and JQuery.
-It was my first group project, and my first time using Javascript, and my first time building a single page app!
+This is a single page web app built in Javascript, Ruby, Sinatra, PostgreSQL and jQuery.
+It was my first group project, and my first time using Javascript and jQuery, and my first time building a single page app!
 It was a steep learning curve, but overall was a very enjoyable experience. it was a pleasure working with the Team, you can find the original repo [*here*](https://github.com/shadz22/MakersBnB).
 Huge shout out to them members Ben, Meghan and Shadi.
-I enjoyed the weeks project and learnt so much in such a short space of time.
+I enjoyed the weeks project and learnt a huge amount in such a short space of time.

 ---